BOUT THE BOAT

 Our own cruiser for the Med should offer comfortable live-aboard quality for a couple and be kitted out to suit our needs better than a charter boat, and extend our cruising range.
 Our aim was to do coastal cruising in our own time, and to stay in places we liked.

 I preferred a sturdy 'traditional' boat, on which everything made sense; a flybridge was a must, as was a swimming platform for the Med.
-We had come to like spacious semi-displacement yachts with good cruising credentials, aft cabin, and the comfort of high quality woodwork inside.
+We had come to like spacious semi-displacement yachts with good cruising credentials, aft cabin and aft deck, and the comfort of teak decks and high quality woodwork inside.

-With market knowledge, clear preferences and an overall budget worked out, it was easy for me to narrow the number of boats to view down to just three or four, when I had the cash ready and the time was right to go ahead with a purchase.
+With the home work done, clear preferences and an overall budget worked out, it was easy for me to narrow the number of boats to view down to just three or four as soon as I was in the position to make a cash offer and go ahead with the purchase.

-We found Tarilian, a 535 Signature model of early 2000, pleasing on and under deck; saloon and flybridge layout suited our requirements as a cruising couple well, better infact than later examples, including Sunliners, we had seen; I was familiar with Volvo engines from my previous boats, and, the asking price seemed fair.
+We found Tarilian, a 535 Signature model of early 2000, pleasing on and under deck; saloon and flybridge layout suited our requirements as a cruising couple very well; I was familiar with Volvo engines from my previous boats, and, the asking price seemed fair.

 I bought her from her first owners in Falmouth in autumn 2009; she had been dry stored at the yard for some time waiting for a new owner.